halerssonparis/projects/README.md

 ## Author - Halersson Paris

 ## About me
-Software Engineer with 6 professional years
+Software Engineer with 6 years of professional experience

 BS in Computer Science